Built for ambitious high school students with serious long-term goals.

 Where Arc fits

-Arc is for student goals that need structure.
+Arc is open to a wide range of student goals that need structure.

 It is built for ambitious students first, while still giving parents and schools enough clarity to understand the work.